Start the conversation

 It is going to take a steroid injection to keep GNC from collapsing.
 But the company's new strategy is short on stimulants.
 The company is replacing its paid Gold Card membership program, which brings in about $90 million a year ($0.70 per share) from 6 million members paying $15/year for discounted pricing, with a free loyalty program.
 The company hopes to compensate for this lost revenue by discontinuing price discounts to members, but in a consumer marketplace where people can easily comparison shop over the Internet, the prospects of making up that revenue by cutting loose 6 million customers is dubious.
 It is also launching a new mobile app (better very late than never I suppose), point-of-sale terminals in all stores, and giving iPads to in-store employees, initiatives that are going to raise expenses (and likely do little to increase sales).
 These initiatives are coming just as the company enters the first quarter that has generated an average of 26% of sales over the last three years.
 The timing could not be worse.

 The company also plans to cut prices on 50% of its products and raise them on another 25% (and leave another 25% unchanged) and charge the same prices in its stores and online.
 The latter plan led to an immediate 30%+ year-over-year drop in online sales because it entailed raising online prices.
-GNC's prices historically were confusing with shelf tags including list, Gold Card member, non-member and promotional prices.
+GNC's prices historically were confusing with shelf tags including list, Gold Card member, non-member, and promotional prices.
 The company itself admits that some prices were so high to be considered "offensive or insulting" to consumers.
-So it decided to raise some prices, drop some prices, and keep some prices the same in its stores while raising its on-line prices, which hardly seems likely to improve matters.
-This strategy makes little sense as a response to falling sales in an increasingly competitive market where consumers are drifting away from specialty vitamin retailers toward mass retailers and on-line sales.
+So it decided to raise some prices, drop some prices, and keep some prices the same in its stores while raising its online prices, which hardly seems likely to improve matters.
+This strategy makes little sense as a response to falling sales in an increasingly competitive market where consumers are drifting away from specialty vitamin retailers toward mass retailers and online sales.
 Consumers can find virtually all of the same products on Amazon at lower prices with more convenience, especially if they are Amazon Prime members eligible for free shipping and other benefits.

-Financials Put The Final Nail in GNC's Coffin
+Financials Put the Final Nail in GNC's Coffin

-GNC has $1.528 billion of long term debt at year end (up from $1.444 billion a year earlier), the last $500 million of which was incurred to buy back overvalued stock in an appalling example of capital mismanagement.
+GNC has $1.528 billion of long-term debt at year end (up from $1.444 billion a year earlier), the last $500 million of which was incurred to buy back overvalued stock in an appalling example of capital mismanagement.
 Over the last two years, GNC bought back $509 million of stock ($229.
-2 million and $279.8 million of stock over the first nine months of 2016 and 2015, respectively), reducing its outstanding common shares by 20% since 9/30/16 to 68.2 million from 85.7 million.
+2 million and $279.8 million of stock over the first nine months of 2016 and 2015, respectively), reducing its outstanding common shares by 20% since Sept.
+30, 2016 to 68.2 million from 85.7 million.
 Over the last three years, it has bought back $992 million of stock while its business basically collapsed.
 Needless to say, the last thing a company in GNC's condition should have been doing is borrowing money to repurchase stock, but that is exactly what the financial geniuses running the company did.
 The company sold $287.5 million of convertible notes in 2015 (that are way out of the money today since they are convertible at $66.16 per share, a price that GNC stock is never going to see again in my lifetime – and I intend to live for a long time).
 Debt now costs the company about $60 million a year in interest.
 All of these balance sheet trends are pernicious.

-Cash dropped to $34.5 million at the end of 2016 from $56.5 million at the beginning of the year and down sharply from $164.1 million a year earlier and the company had borrowed $127 million on its $300 million bank revolver (but will have to keep in compliance with covenants to draw down the rest).
+Cash dropped to $34.5 million at the end of 2016 from $56.5 million at the beginning of the year and down sharply from $164.1 million a year earlier, and the company had borrowed $127 million on its $300 million bank revolver (but will have to keep in compliance with covenants to draw down the rest).
 The Current Ratio is a strong 2.62x but also dropped from 2.86 at the beginning of the year.

 GNC appears to be on its last legs.
 Barring a miracle bid from a Chinese acquirer, which appears unlikely, the company is on its own.
 Years of too much leverage, too much financial engineering, too many stock repurchases and too little strategic planning to deal with the demise of specialty retailers leaves this company on the cusp of collapse.